YirimS/reading-notes/class_07.md

 You indicate the start of each row using the opening < tr > tag (the tr stands for table row.)
 It is folowed by one or more < td > elements(one for each cell in a row.)

 < td >
-Each cell of a table is reprewsented using the < td > element (the td stands for table data.)
+Each cell of a table is represented using the < td > element (the td stands for table data.)

 < th >
 This element is used just like the < td > but it's purpose is to represent the heading for either a columbn or row (the th stands for table head.)